Resources for Scholarship and Research

 In the Arts, Humanities, and Social Sciences

-Faculty-Student Summer Research Program.
-Application Deadline: March 20, 2018.
+Application Deadline: February 26, 2018.
 The goal of the Faculty-Student Collaborative Research Program is to encourage collaborative research projects between Lewis & Clark College faculty and students.
 Applications will be reviewed and approved by Faculty Council.
 See guidelines for application instructions and additional information.

 Tenure line faculty are eligible for periodic sabbatical leaves to support artistic or scholarly activities.
 For sabbatical leave application guidelines, please refer to section 3.11.3.A of the Faculty Handbook.
 The online version of the Lewis & Clark Faculty Handbook is the official document of record for the institution.